20 Best Things to Do in Grand Teton National Park

 The last reason why I prefer the base is because finding one of those spots with a great view of the Tetons, like in some social media photos, is not easy.
 Most of the campsites on Shadow Mountain are in the trees with no views of the Tetons, and only very few actually face west toward the mountains.

 That being said, every day at around 9 a.m. to 1 p.m., you can expect people from the previous night to be packing up to leave.
 During this window, you should plan on finding a campsite and then going into the park to do whatever you wanted for the rest of the day.
-Even with this strategy, we still had very limited options to choose from, both on Shadow Mountain and at the base.
+Even with this strategy, I’ve still had very limited options to choose from, both on Shadow Mountain and at the base.

 If you’re planning on coming to the Jenny Lake Visitor Center for any reason during peak summer season, arrive before 10 a.m. to find parking.

-If you don’t arrive early enough, the lot will fill up, and you may have to park up to a half mile away.
+If you don’t arrive early enough, the parking lot will fill up, and you may have to park up to a half mile away.

-Jenny Lake Visitor Center
+Google Maps Directions: Jenny Lake Visitor Center

-There are no advanced reservations for taking the boat shuttle across Jenny Lake.
-Tickets are simply purchased on a first come, first served basis when you get to the front of the line for the shuttle.
+Tickets to take the boat shuttle across Jenny Lake are simply purchased on a first come, first served basis when you get to the front of the line for the shuttle.

 This is another reason to arrive at the Jenny Lake Visitor Center early in the morning because the line for the boat shuttle can stretch far away from the actual boarding area, which would seem that doing the actual hike around Jenny Lake could be faster than waiting in the line when the ferry is at its busiest midday.